Keidan/mzip/README.md

-bns
+MZip
 ===

-(GPL) Simple unzip based on the source code of zlib-contrib.
+(GPL) Simple mzip based on the source code of zlib-contrib.

 This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.